-Intro into term deposits
+Intro into term deposits and FAQs

 With your money locked away for a set period of time at a fixed interest rate, a term deposit will allow your savings to grow without lifting a finger.
 A term deposit works especially well for those who often dip into their savings.
 It’s hands off until the term has ended!
 Let’s take a look at all the things you need to know when choosing a term deposit.